SonarSource/sonar-custom-plugin-example/README.md

   ```
   PORT=6060 npm start
   ```
-  You can control to which SonarQube instance you proxy to by setting the `PROXY_URL` environment variable to any valid URL (defaults to `http://localhost:9000`).
+  You can control to which SonarQube instance you proxy by setting the `PROXY_URL` environment variable to any valid URL (defaults to `http://localhost:9000`).
 Example:
   ```
   PROXY_URL=https://sonarqube.example.com npm start
   ```
 * `npm test` to start watching your files for changes, and run tests accordingly.
 * `npm run build` to build your front-end code.
-  Usually, you will not need to call this; instead, this should be part of your package building process.
+  Usually, you will not need to call this; instead, this should be part of your package-building process.
   See Back-end > Building above.

 ### Building